content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/1-java-classes-objects-and-custom-class.md

 ## How to Call or Invoke a User-defined Method

 -   Once we have defined a method, it should be called.
+-   There are two ways in which a method is called i.e., method returns a value or returning nothing (no return value).
 -   The calling of a method in a program is simple.
+-   To call a method in Java, write the method's name followed by two parentheses **()** and a semicolon (;).
+-   If the method has parameters in the declaration, those parameters are passed within the parentheses () but this time without their datatypes specified.
+-   However, it is important to keep the sequence of arguments the same as defined in the method definition.
 -   When we call or invoke a user-defined method, the program control transfer to the called method.

+**Syntax:**

 **Example:**